WindRiver-Labs/wrlinux/scripts/gen-image/doc/container_bcm-2xxx-rpi4.README.md

 ### wrlinux-image-full
-A full functional image that boots to a console, no busybox installed but other common tools such as coreutils, and openvino is installed by default.
+A full functional image that boots to a console, no busybox installed but other common tools such as coreutils.

 ## Install a package
 $ dnf install <package>